Cheapest Liability Car Insurance in Arizona (2026)

 Arizona liability car insurance rates are already slightly lower than the national average.
 Below are some strategies to help you find even cheaper rates in Arizona:

 • Consider bundling.
-Combining your Arizona car insurance with homeowners or renters insurance from the same company can lower your rate.
+Combining your Arizona car insurance with homeowners or renters insurance from the same company can lower your premiums on both policies.

 • Switch to usage-based coverage.
 Drivers with a clean record or who don’t drive often may save by switching to a telematics program or pay-per-mile coverage.
 Pay-per-mile insurance might be a good option for Arizona drivers with a DUI and teens.